December 23, 2003: Zina Garrison makes history as first Black captain of US Fed Cup team

 “I’m thrilled to be selected captain and am ready for the pursuit of a championship. (…) I learned a lot each and every year working with Billie Jean.“

 Zina Garrison would remain the American Fed Cup captain until 2008.
-Unable to gather all her best players at the same time, she would never lead the team to the final and would be replaced by Mary Joe Fernandez in 2009.
+Unable to gather all the best American players at the same time, she would never lead the team to the final and would be replaced by Mary Joe Fernandez in 2009.

-In February 2009, Garrison filed a lawsuit against the USTA, saying she had been treated unfairly because she had been paid a lower salary than Davis Cup captain Patrick McEnroe.
+In February 2009, Garrison filed a lawsuit against the USTA saying she had been treated unfairly because she had been paid a lower salary than the American Davis Cup captain Patrick McEnroe.
 They reached a settlement later that year.

-The Fed Cup meanwhile, would be renamed the Billie Jean King Cup in September.
+The Fed Cup, meanwhile, would be renamed the Billie Jean King Cup in September 2020.